kirkshoop/wg21-cancellation/cancellation.md

  - the `when_any()` (aka `amb()`) algorithm which cancels the other producers once one of them produced a value (and in this case, emits no error).
  - the `when_all()` (aka `zip()`) algorithm which cancels the other producers when one completes with an error.
- - the `take_until()` algorithm which cancels the source when thetrigger completes and cancels the trigger when the source completes.
+ - the `take_until()` algorithm which cancels the source when the trigger completes and cancels the trigger when the source completes.
  - the `timeout()` algorithm which cancels the source when it does not produce a value before the timeout and then emits `timeout_error` (which is defined as part of the `timeout()` algorithm).

 ### `when_any()`